Shaked/gomobiledetect/README.md

             // do something with iPhone
         }

+        //Deprecated, still works but will be removed in the near future if detect.Is("iphone") {
+            // do something with iPhone
+        }

         deviceProperty := "iPhone"
         if detect.VersionFloat(deviceProperty) > 6 {
             // do something with iPhone v6